Kankakee

 The Construction “Fatal Four”

-OSHA estimates that eliminating these four types of accidents would save almost 600 American lives every year.
+OSHA estimates that eliminating these four types of accidents would save more than 600 lives every year.
 These types of accidents are incredibly dangerous and often result in the loss of a loved one.
 If you have lost someone in a construction accident, contact an Illinois construction accident attorney today about filing a wrongful death lawsuit.

 Who Can Be Held Liable?